anthonychu/melcher/content/draft/2019-10-16-1-Year-At-Microsoft/index.md

   The Learn-It-All Does Better Than the Know-It-All
 {{< /blockquote >}}

 In the past year, I have learned so much and there was not a single day where I did not learn or had to learn.
-In the following section I want to emphasize on that a little more:
+In the following section I want to emphasize that a little more:

 ### Infrastructure

-In my past I focused mainly on web-related development technologies - infrastructure topics were really not in my comfort zone - but when you scroll through my previous blog posts, you might notice a transition.
+In my past I focused mainly on web-related development technologies - infrastructure topics were not in my comfort zone - but when you scroll through my previous blog posts, you might notice a transition.

 This is mainly because my customer has tons of infrastructure-related questions - and with my strong development background I simply could not answer those in-depth - and I had to learn!
 Most of the time reading our docs was pretty helpful, but working at Microsoft gives you access to much more.
 Most importantly incredibly smart and helpful colleagues and a short Teams message or mail helped me.
 And in the end, I could transfer my knowledge to the customer.
 After about half a year I felt pretty confident with all these networking topics, still need to look up how many IPs are in a /27 subnet though.

 In July then I decided to do the [AZ-300 (Microsoft Azure Architect Technologies)](https://docs.microsoft.com/en-us/learn/certifications/exams/az-300) exam.
-One of the most realistic exam I encountered so far, because it covered the architecture challenges of the past half-year.
+One of the most realistic exams I encountered so far because it covered the architecture challenges of the past half-year.
 Good stuff.

 ### Azure Certifications